Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: METHODOLOGY

 \subsubsection{K-nearest Inverse Distance Weighting}

-As we do not have readings of unknown locations in a graph, the attention mechanism is not applicable.
-Thus, we first introduce a $k$-nearest inverse distance weighting ($k$-IDW) for short-term unknown locations (i.e., \emph{pseudo nodes}), given the target graph and its short-term neighbor frames of window $T_s$.
-As shown in the yellow arrows of Fig.~\ref{figure_sta}, it follows the idea of $k$-nearest neighbor that first searches the spatially $k$-nearest known sensors for each unknown location.
-Then, the inverse distances of the location to its neighbors are adopted as weights to calculate the weighted mean:
+As we do not have signals of target locations in a graph, the attention mechanism is suboptimal to be applied directly.
+Thus, we first calculate initial readings for them by $k$-nearest inverse distance weighting ($k$-IDW).
+To be specific, we fill short-term values of the locations (termed \emph{pseudo nodes}) at time $\tau$ and its short-term neighbor frames in the window $[\tau-t_s, \tau-1]$.
+As shown in the yellow arrows of Figure~\ref{figure_sta}, $k$-IDW follows the idea of $k$-nearest neighbors that first searches the spatially $k$-nearest observed sensors for each target location.
+Then, the inverse distances from the location to its neighbors are utilized as weights to calculate the mean: